[?] Subscribe To This Site

 However, indigenous plants may become extinct when dug up by humans.

-Endemic flora may also be destroyed by animals to a certain extent.
+Endemic plants may also be destroyed by animals to a certain extent.

 Here is an interesting article by the New York Times about indigenous fighting immigrant plants in Tenerife.